grammyjs/website/site/docs/resources/faq.md

 ### 400 Bad Request: Cannot parse entities

-You are sending a message with formatting, i.e. you're setting `parse_mode` when sending a message.
+You are sending a message with formatting, i.e. you’re setting `parse_mode` when sending a message.
 However, your formatting is broken, so Telegram does not know how to parse it.
 You should re-read [the section about formatting](https://core.telegram.org/bots/api#formatting-options) in the Telegram docs.
 The byte offset that is mentioned in the error message will tell you where exactly the error is in your string.